 Hi, I’m Bartosz Czapiewski.
-In 2010, inspired by rules on data visualisation and the concept of data presentation in the form of dashboards, I created a website SkuteczneRaporty.pl.
-My passion resulted in creation of an expert blog where I share practical information on good practice for data presentation and using it in computer programmes like Excel and Tableau.
-I’m distinguished by questioning inefficient ways of visualisation and by vast practical expertise acquired in various projects connected with BI reports and implementations which I executed for the biggest companies in Poland (the PZU Group, Allegro Group, mBank Group or Grupa Żywiec).
+In 2010, inspired by rules on data visualisation and the concept of data presentation in the form of dashboards, I created a Polish blog SkuteczneRaporty.pl.
+My passion resulted in creation of an expert website where I share practical information on good practice for data presentation and using it in computer programmes like Excel and Power BI.
+Later I’ve desgined an Excel mapping software and described it on Maps-for-Excel.com.
+My last achievement is a free online course on mapping in Excel & Power BI.

 To teach you how to perceive and understand figures and share them through data visualisation – charts and dashboards.

 It was in 2009 when, working in an international company from the financial sector, my superior asked me to prepare a dashboard.
 I wasn’t familiar with the word so I checked it thoroughly via web browser where I found car dashboards and analogical dashboards presenting business performance.
 Both forms shared two important features – they’re both on a single screen in the viewer’s range of view and they present figures graphically and visually.
 It was a completely different approach than the one I had been familiar with.
 Traditional reports, most frequently present in companies and organisations, have thousands of columns with figures spread over many sheets.
 When looking for best practice in developing dashboards I came upon the principles of data visualisation, that is an approach which starts from the way of functioning of human brain in the context of data analysis.
 Only by combining these two elements – correct visualisation of data and dashboards, we substantially facilitate our work with dashboards.